planningcenter/planningcenter.design/src/articles/settings.md

 ---

 There are four classifications of "global" settings.
-This document clarifies the boundaries of each, where those settings are located, and how they accessed.
+This document clarifies the boundaries of each, where those settings are located, and how they are accessed.

 **This taxonomy is for administrative products.**
 **It won't translate directly to public facing products like Church Center**